litecoinfinance/litecoinfinance/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the Litecoin Finance Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the Litecoin Finance Core project (and related projects such as libsecp256k1), and is not to be confused with overall LitecoinFinance Network Protocol consensus changes.

 Whether a pull request is merged into Litecoin Finance Core rests with the project merge